Uniformly consistent proportion estimation for composite hypotheses via integral equations: "the case of Gamma random variables": Introduction

-\begin{itemize} \item \textquotedblleft Construction IV\textquotedblright: Construction of proportion estimators for random variables whose distributions are members of a Type I location-shift family (see \autoref{DefTLS}), together with their speeds of convergence and uniform consistency classes.
-In particular, this covers the construction for random variables that have Gaussian and Laplace distributions.
+\begin{itemize} \item ``Construction I'': Construction of proportion estimator for testing a bounded null on the means of random variables whose distributions are members of the Gamma family, and under independence between these random variables the speed of convergence and uniform consistency class of the estimator.

-\item \textquotedblleft Construction V\textquotedblright: Construction of proportion estimators for random variables whose distributions form a natural exponential family (NEF) with separable moments (see \autoref{Def3}), together with their speed of convergence and uniform consistency classes.
-This covers the construction for random variables that have Gamma distributions.
+\item ``Construction II'': Construction of proportion estimator for testing a one-sided null on the means of random variables whose distributions are members of the Gamma family, and under independence between these random variables the speed of convergence and uniform consistency class of the estimator.

-\item Extension of Construction IV and V to estimate the proportions induced by a suitable function of a bounded null, together with their speed of convergence and uniform consistency classes.
-This considerably extends the constructions in Section 6 of \cite{Jin:2008} and strengthens Theorem 13 there, and covers Type I location-shift family and Gamma family. \end{itemize}
+\item Extension of Construction I to estimate the ``proportions'' induced by a function of the parameter that is continuous and of bounded variation (see \autoref{SecExtensions} for details), and under independence between these random variables the speeds of convergence and uniform consistency classes of these estimators. \end{itemize}